oszuidwest/zwfm-aeronapi/tests/README.md

-# Aeron Image Manager Tests
+# ZWFM Aeron API Tests

-This directory contains test fixtures and data for the Aeron Image Manager project.
+This directory contains test fixtures and data for the ZWFM Aeron API project.

 ## Structure